nathanielng/machine-learning/RESOURCES.md

 and *The Elements of Statistical Learning* (ESL).
 The *Statistics: The Complete Mini-Course* is included because it gives a good introduction without the technical jargon, and has a strong focus on concepts and applications.
 Lastly, *Seeing Theory* has an excellent series of visualisations for explaining concepts in statistics.

+### 1.2 Under Review

+These are other books that I have come across, and will be reviewing them to see if they should be placed in the recommended list.

+1. Think Stats - Probability and Statistics for Programmers: [http://greenteapress.com/thinkstats/thinkstats.pdf](http://greenteapress.com/thinkstats/thinkstats.pdf)
+2. Think Stats - Exploratory Data Analysis in Python: [http://greenteapress.com/thinkstats2/thinkstats2.pdf](http://greenteapress.com/thinkstats2/thinkstats2.pdf)